slauras/MLClassification/README.md

 # MLClassification
-Dauphine's ML project of classification on public data's socio-economic indicators
+Dauphine's ML project of classification on  socio-economic public data